-Gonadectomy markedly (p<0.01) diminished CAT activity in blood samples compared to the Dia group.
+Gonadectomy markedly (p<0.01) diminished CAT activity in the blood samples compared to the Dia group.
 Also, testosterone (p<0.01) or exercise (p<0.001) meaningfully improved CAT activity in blood samples when compared to the Dia-Cas.
-Apply simultaneously both interventions on diabetic castrated rats had a marked increasing effect (p<0.01) on CAT protein levels compared to the Dia-Cas-T or Dia-Cas-E groups (Fig. 3b).
+Applying simultaneously both interventions on diabetic castrated rats had a marked increasing effect (p<0.01) on CAT protein levels compared to the Dia-Cas-T or Dia-Cas-E groups (Fig. 3b).

-After 6 weeks of testosterone treatment (p<0.01) or exercise (p<0.001) in the groups with diabetes markedly increased CAT activity in heart comparative to the Dia group.
-Also, combined testosterone and exercise had a marked effect on the CAT activity in heart of Dia group compared to the Dia-T (p<0.01) and Dia-E (p<0.001) (Fig. 3c).
-Gonadectomy meaningfully (p<0.01) reduced CAT activity in heart tissue compared to the Dia group.
-The two-way ANOVA showed that, treatment of Dia-Cas groups with testosterone or exercise markedly (p<0.001) improved CAT activity in heart tissue compared to the Dia-Cas.
-Also, the DiaCas-T-E group had significantly (p<0.01) higher CAT activity in heart tissue relative to the Dia-T and Dia-E groups (Fig. 3d).
+After 6 weeks of testosterone treatment (p<0.01) or exercise (p<0.001) in the groups with diabetes CAT activity markedly increased in the heart compared to the Dia group.
+Also, combined testosterone and exercise had a marked effect on the

+CAT activity in the heart of Dia group compared to the Dia-T (p<0.01) and Dia- E (p<0.001) (Fig. 3c).
+Gonadectomy meaningfully (p<0.01) reduced CAT activity in the heart tissue compared to the Dia group.
+The two-way ANOVA showed that, treatment of Dia-Cas groups with testosterone or exercise markedly (p<0.001) improved CAT activity in the heart tissue compared to the Dia-Cas.
+Also, the Dia-Cas-T-E group had significantly (p<0.01) higher CAT activity in the heart tissue relative to the Dia-T and Dia-E groups (Fig. 3d).